-J Leckie served as Bowling President until 1900
+J. Leckie served as Bowling Club President until 1900

 Ballantrae lifeboat was despatched on its carriage to Lendalfoot to go to the assistance of a small steamer which was flying distress signals in Lendal Bay.
-The lifeboat was launched a mile windward of the steamer which was about 1000yards from the shore.
-All on board the steamer were successfully rescued.
+The lifeboat was launched a mile windward of the steamer, which was about 1000 yards from the shore.
+All on board the steamer were rescued.

-Mr McKenna and Mr C Lawson cycled 13 miles from Girvan on a tandem to deliver a message regarding a stricken vessel as the telegraph had broken down.
-They arrived at 3am muddy and soaked by rain.
+During a telegraph breakdown on a rainy night, Mr McKenna and Mr C. Lawson cycled 13 miles from Girvan on a tandem to deliver a message about a stricken vessel

 1898 boat at harbour

 1898 Main Street